ggtools/labouisse.com/_posts/2014-05-23-deploying-artifacts-on-cloudbees-with-gradle.md

 ### Credentials

 This configuration will be working but there a need to supply the credentials to make it work.
-[AppSatori] choose to but those credentials directly in the `build.gradle` file by adding at the beginning:
+[AppSatori] choose to put those credentials directly in the `build.gradle` file by adding at the beginning:

 ```groovy